What does BB hope to achieve by keeping journalists away?

 The BB has scheduled a team meeting regarding the IMF loan package on May 8.
 Before that, the governor is unwilling to even consider relaxing the ban.
 Following this, a workshop on banking sector sensitivity is being planned for journalists.

-If the whole saga feels like a way to enforce a media blackout and shield the supreme banking regulatory body from public eyes, it is exactly that.
+If the whole saga feels like a way to enforce a media blackout and shield the supreme banking regulatory body from the public eye, it is exactly that.
 The question is bound to arise — does such action benefit the country?

 This unethical and authoritarian decision hinders the legal right of people to access information and potentially undermines efforts to address the various crises plaguing the banking sector.